alexknips/alexfurniture/content/work/_index.md

 	</p>
 	<p>
 		Happy to help you out as well.
 Please reach out to me through email or socials (upper right corner).
-		I have a group buy going on that you might wanna take a look at this <a href="https://forms.gle/Szg4JWNevFUxxCFx7">google form</a>.
+		I have a group buy going on that you might wanna take a look at this <a href="https://forms.gle/Szg4JWNevFUxxCFx7">google form (https://forms.gle/Szg4JWNevFUxxCFx7)</a>.
 	</p>
 </div>